faco229/Lab-6-Report/README.md

 ---

 ## Conclusion
+In this lab, we successfully demonstrated the integration of ultrasonic sensors and motor drivers to enable object detection and obstacle avoidance in a mobile robot.
+Through the experiments, we tested the precision and resolution of the ultrasonic sensor, confirming its ability to detect subtle changes in distance and identify limitations in sensor accuracy at greater distances.
+We also developed and tested code to relay distance data through serial communication and blended this feedback into a motion control system.
+This allowed the robot to interpret distance measurements and respond, stopping when an object was detected within 10 cm.

+Additionally, we gained hands-on experience with the TB6612FNG motor driver and learned how to manipulate motor direction and speed through pulse width modulation (PWM).
+By programming various movement commands and establishing minimum speed thresholds, we were able to control the motion with precision.
+This lab not only reinforced foundational concepts in sensor technology and motor control but also illustrated the practical applications of these components in real-world robotics systems, such as collision prevention mechanisms in vehicles.

 **Citations**

 Copilot.
 (2025).
 Introduction to Ultrasonic Sensors and Actuators in Robotics.
 Retrieved from [Quinn’s with Copilot].

 Copilot.
 (2025).
 Board Overview of TB6612FNG Breakout.
 Retrieved from [Quinn’s conversation with Copilot].